shopgate-professional-services/ext-category-drawer/README.md

 ```

 #### showAppBarNavDrawer:
-This configuration is used to determine if the NavDrawer Icon will be shown in the app header (only on homepage).
+This configuration is used to determine if the NavDrawer Icon will be shown in the app header (only on homepage / startpage configured in the [@shopgate-project/page-switcher](https://github.com/shopgate-professional-services/ext-page-switcher)).
 Default Values:
 ```json
 {